labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

 ### **Exercise Entry - Mutations**

-#### addExerciseEntry: this mutation inserts an exercise object into the exerciseEntries table
+#### addExerciseEntry: this mutation inserts an exercise entry object into the exerciseEntries table

 > Note: It uses the following arguments wrapped in an input object with all being mandatory